turbot/steampipe-plugin-azure/docs/tables/azure_data_factory_pipeline.md

 # Table: azure_data_factory_pipeline

-A pipeline is a logical grouping of activities that together perform a task.
+A Data Factory pipeline is a logical grouping of activities that together perform a task.
 The activities in a pipeline define actions to perform on data.

 ## Examples